 Glen Hill Center is an average-sized nursing home located in Danbury, Connecticut.
-It looks like this nursing home is ranked among the most elite nursing homes we found.
-A grade in this range requires excellent marks across the board.
-In fact, we ranked this nursing home in the top ten percentile of all nursing homes in the nation.
-Scroll down to see this facility's category ratings, which also impressed us.
-You really can't do much better than a straight A profile.
+It looks like this nursing home is ranked among the higher-rated nursing homes we looked at.
+A grade in this range requires very strong marks across the board.
+We were so impressed with this nursing home that we ranked it in the top fifth of all nursing homes nationally.
+The best aspect of this facility's impressive report card is its inspection reports.
+We discuss inspections in the next section

 Glen Hill Center